YottaDB/YDBDoc/GTMAdminOps/ipcresource.rst

    IPC Resource Usage

 ================================================
-Appendix A : YottaDB/GT.M's IPC Resource Usage
+Appendix A : YottaDB's IPC Resource Usage
 ================================================

 .. contents::
    :depth: 2

-In YottaDB/GT.M's database engine, processes cooperate with one another to manage the database.
-To effect this cooperation, YottaDB/GT.M processes use UNIX Interprocess Communication (IPC) resources to coordinate and control access to the database and journal files, implement M LOCKs, and for database replication.
-This appendix helps you understand YottaDB/GT.M's IPC resource utilization.
+In YottaDB's database engine, processes cooperate with one another to manage the database.
+To effect this cooperation, YottaDB processes use UNIX Interprocess Communication (IPC) resources to coordinate and control access to the database and journal files, to implement M LOCKs, and for database replication.
+This appendix helps you understand YottaDB's IPC resource utilization.

 This appendix includes two sections.

 * The first section contains an exercise to identify "orphan" shared memory segments (those with no attached processes) in a multi-site replication configuration.
-Usually orphan segments appear due to certain abnormal terminations (for example, kill -KILL or a process crash situation) and create an out-of-design state for YottaDB/GT.M IPC resources where the last process may not be able to clean up the shared memory segment.
-If you know the IPC resources YottaDB/GT.M uses, then you can easily find the abnormal IPC resources when something does not seem right.
+Usually orphan segments appear due to certain abnormal terminations (for example, kill -KILL or a process crash situation) and create an out-of-design state for YottaDB IPC resources where the last process may not be able to clean up the shared memory segment.
+If you know the IPC resources YottaDB uses, then you can easily find the abnormal IPC resources when something does not seem right.

-* The second section describes role of the gtmsecshr daemon process YottaDB/GT.M uses to manage M locks and clean up IPC resources.
+* The second section describes the role of the gtmsecshr daemon process YottaDB uses to manage M locks and clean up IPC resources.
 This section also includes guidelines to fine-tune gtmsecshr for smooth operation.

 ---------------------------------------
-Examining YottaDB/GT.M's IPC Resources
+Examining YottaDB's IPC Resources
 ---------------------------------------

-YottaDB/GT.M uses UNIX IPC resources as follows:
+YottaDB uses UNIX IPC resources as follows:

-* For each database region, YottaDB/GT.M uses a shared memory segment (allocated with shmat()) for control structures and to implement M Locks.
+* For each database region, YottaDB uses a shared memory segment (allocated with shmat()) for control structures and to implement M Locks.
 For journaled databases, the journal buffers reside in that shared memory segment.
 With the BG database access method, global buffers for the database also reside there.
 Note that use of the online help system by a process opens a database file with the BG access method.
 The first process to open a database file creates and initializes the shared memory segment, and the last process to exit normally cleans up and deletes the shared memory segment.
 However, under certain abnormal terminations of the last process (for example, if it is terminated with a kill -KILL), that last process may not be able to clean up the shared memory segment, resulting in "orphan" shared memory segments (those with no attached processes).

 * For database regions which use the MM access method, the file system manages an additional shared memory segment (allocated with mmap()) to memory map the database file.
-YottaDB/GT.M does not explicitly allocate this shared memory.
-Because UNIX allocates shared memory segment when YottaDB/GT.M opens a database file, and releases it when the process terminates, such shared memory segments allocated by mmap() are never orphaned.
+YottaDB does not explicitly allocate this shared memory.
+Because UNIX allocates shared memory segment when YottaDB opens a database file, and releases it when the process terminates, such shared memory segments allocated by mmap() are never orphaned.

-* When replicating, YottaDB/GT.M implements the journal pool on the primary in a shared memory segment.
-On the secondary, YottaDB/GT.M uses a shared memory segment for the receive pool.
+* When replicating, YottaDB implements the journal pool on the primary in a shared memory segment.
+On the secondary, YottaDB uses a shared memory segment for the receive pool.

-* YottaDB/GT.M operations such as creating a shared memory segment for a given database file should be performed only by one process even if more than one process opens the database file at the same time.
-YottaDB/GT.M uses sets of public UNIX semaphores to insure these operations are single-threaded.
-YottaDB/GT.M uses other sets of public semaphores to setup and tear down shared memory segments allocated with shmat().
+* YottaDB operations such as creating a shared memory segment for a given database file should be performed only by one process even if more than one process opens the database file at the same time.
+YottaDB uses sets of public UNIX semaphores to ensure these operations are single-threaded.
+YottaDB uses other sets of public semaphores to setup and tear down shared memory segments allocated with shmat().

 * Public semaphore ids may be non-unique.
 Private semaphore ids are always unique for each database.

 * The semaphore with keys starting 0x2b and 0x2c are startup and rundown semaphores.
-A YottaDB/GT.M process uses them only while attaching to or detaching from a database.
+A YottaDB process uses them only while attaching to or detaching from a database.

-* The number of processes and the number of semaphore attached to an IPC resource may vary according to the state of your database.
+* The number of processes and the number of semaphores attached to an IPC resource may vary according to the state of your database.
 Some shared memory regions have 0 processes attached to them (the nattch column).
-If these correspond to YottaDB/GT.M database regions or to global directories, they are most likely from improper process termination of YottaDB/GT.M (YottaDB/GT.M processes show up as " mumps " in a ps command) and YottaDB/GT.M utility processes; source server, receiver server, or update processes (which appear as " mupip "); or other YottaDB/GT.M utilities (" mupip ", " dse ", or " lke ").
+If these correspond to YottaDB database regions or to global directories, they are most likely from improper process termination of YottaDB (YottaDB processes show up as "mumps" in a ps command) and YottaDB utility processes; source server, receiver server, or update processes (which appear as "mupip"); or other YottaDB utilities ("mupip", "dse", or "lke").

 * An instance has one journal pool, and, if a replicating instance, one receiver pool too.
 Note that you might run multiple instances on the same computer system.

-* For simple YottaDB/GT.M operation (that is, no multisite replication), there is no journal pool or receive pool.
+* For simple YottaDB operation (that is, no multisite replication), there is no journal pool or receive pool.

-The following exercise demonstrates how YottaDB/GT.M utilizes IPC resources in a multisite database replication configuration.
-The task is to set up a replicated YottaDB/GT.M database configuration on two servers at two different locations.
+The following exercise demonstrates how YottaDB utilizes IPC resources in a multisite database replication configuration.
+The task is to set up a replicated YottaDB database configuration on two servers at two different locations.

 Create two databases - America and Brazil - on two different servers ( Server_A and Server_B) and deploy them in a multisite database replication configuration so that America is the primary site and Brazil is the secondary site.
-Ensure that no YottaDB/GT.M processes exist on either server.
+Ensure that no YottaDB processes exist on either server.

-In Server_A and in the directory holding database files for America give the following commands (note that because the default journal pool size is 64MB, a value of 1048576 bytes - YottaDB/GT.M's minimum size of 1MB for this exercise):
+In Server_A and in the directory holding database files for America, give the following commands (note that because the default journal pool size is 64MB, a value of 1048576 bytes - YottaDB's minimum size of 1MB for this exercise):

 .. parsed-literal::
    $ export gtm_repl_instance=multisite.repl